By Juliano Oliveira

 “We got feedback from the participants on the piloted program.
 We asked what they would want to get as a program, and then, we developed the plan with the participants earlier this year.”

 Given the social rules imposed by COVID-19, the D&D matches had to be played online.
-The transition to face-to-face was adopted after the State Government relaxed health restrictions and a consultation with the participants.
+However, the transition to face-to-face was adopted after the State Government relaxed health restrictions and internal consultation with the players.

 “There are different options for participants to access the program so that it might be through face-to-face, or it could be online as well.
 They can choose what they feel more comfortable with.”